m24jeczen/Diploma-Project-Sentiment-analysis-based-on-products-reviews/README.md

 ## Project describtion

+The project focuses on analyzing customer reviews using natural language processing (NLP) techniques to extract meaningful insights about sentiment and key themes.
+By leveraging machine learning models, it aims to classify and predict customer sentiment based on textual input, even in the absence of explicit ratings.
+The study is centered on Amazon reviews, which provide a vast dataset for training and evaluating sentiment analysis models.
+The developed tool enables users to automatically analyze aggregated reviews, identify patterns in customer opinions, and gain a deeper understanding of product perception.
+Through sentiment classification, word frequency analysis, and topic modeling, the project offers a data-driven approach to enhancing customer experience insights.

 ## How to launch and close the app:
 ### 0. Running the app for the first time
 if you have access to a CUDA-capable graphics card we recommend install CUDA and use it for faster models training.
 Instructions: